 (Update as of 14 April) The Covid Corporate Financing Facility (CCFF), which is co-ordinated by HM Treasury and Bank of England, will provide funding to all UK businesses by purchasing commercial paper of up to one-year maturity, issued by firms that make a material contribution to the UK economy.
 Commercial paper, also called CP, is an instrument used for obtaining short-term funding.

-This scheme is aimed at businesses who are unable to meet the criteria required to qualify for the CBILS.
 This should help businesses across a range of sectors pay wages and suppliers, whilst they are experiencing disruption to their cash flows.

 This will be administered by the Bank of England and further details can be found on the Bank of England website.

 (Update as of 14 April) During the first COVID-19 lockdown, HMRC allowed businesses to defer VAT liabilities due between the period of 20 March to 30 June 2020 until 31 March 2021.
 Businesses who did defer VAT payments can now opt in to a VAT deferral payment scheme.

 Instead of paying the full amount of VAT owed by the end of March 2021, the scheme allows you to make smaller monthly instalments, interest free.
 All instalments must be paid by the end of March 2022.

 In order to use the scheme businesses must:

 - be up to date with VAT returns